Updated slime tip……. I’ve found THE easiest slime to make of ALL the slimes!!!

 - Slime is for outside, it’s messy and sticky but also lots of fun for OUTSIDE play!

 - It’s for “big kids” only to play with, which for us means you have to be over 4.
-Borax in such small quantities is fine to play with but NEVER to be eaten, so don’t leave slime around kids who are likely to put it in their mouth.
+These ingredients are safe to touch but NEVER to be eaten, so don’t leave slime around kids who are likely to put it in their mouth.

 - When you’ve finished playing with it store it in an air tight container.
 We use glass jars but a sambo bag would also work.